Virgin Atlantic rolls out in-flight cellphone service

-May 15 Some passengers on Virgin Atlantic flights can now call home from the air.

-The airline announced on Tuesday it is providing travelers with a new cellphone service to make and receive phone calls from 35,000 feet (10,670 meters) in the air.
+The airline announced on Tuesday it is providing travelers with a new cellphone service to make and receive phone calls from 35,000 feet in the air.

 The service will allow passengers to send and receive text messages, emails and access the Internet on Virgin Atlantic's new Airbus A330-300 planes flying between London and New York.